Anti-Human Trafficking and Slavery Statement

 We believe the risk of modern slavery and human trafficking in our global employee workforce is low.
 This view is informed by the fact that we operate in an industry that is highly regulated with a complex technology focus.
 Moreover, our employee base, their work, and our recruiting and hiring practices are not typically characteristic of those associated with labour exploitation and trafficking.
 The majority of the individuals we employ worldwide hold science-related degrees and perform engineering or highly skilled technical or professional jobs.

-We work hard to comply with all applicable local labour laws and regulations (including federal and state laws in the U.S., the Australian Fair Work Act 2009 and the United Kingdom’s National Minimum Wage Act 1998 and Employment Rights Act 1996) and we believe that our global business is governed by well-established Company policies, practices and procedures that provide for diversity, and fair pay and working conditions for our employees.
+We work hard to comply with all applicable local labour laws and regulations (including federal and state laws in the U.S., the Australian Fair Work Act 2009, the United Kingdom’s National Minimum Wage Act 1998 and Employment Rights Act 1996) and we believe that our global business is governed by well-established Company policies, practices and procedures that provide for diversity, and fair pay and working conditions for our employees.

 With respect to our supply chain, the diversity and complexity/layers of our direct and indirect suppliers and products, as well as the geographic locations, markets and regulatory systems in which we operate, may expose us to certain potential modern slavery and human trafficking risks.
 We assess these risks, among others, taking into account a number of factors, including the nature of the products and services we purchase, the location, business and reputation of our suppliers, and our practices of dealing with our suppliers.